widdix/aws-cf-templates/README.md

 ![AWS Open Source](./docs/img/aws-open-source.png)

 AWS sponsors credits to run the weekly integration tests.
-With the help of AWS we are able to run the tests in multiple regions to increase the quality ofthe templates.
-[Read more](https://aws.amazon.com/blogs/opensource/aws-promotional-credits-open-source-projects/)
+With the help of AWS, we run tests in multiple regions to increase the quality of the templates.[Read more](https://aws.amazon.com/blogs/opensource/aws-promotional-credits-open-source-projects/)

 ## License
 All templates are published under Apache License Version 2.0.